 Toronto / October 2024 - It was the beeping sound of text messages coming through my phone that woke me up this morning.
 I quickly shook off sleep and reached for my phone wondering why my youngest, away at school, would be blowing up my phone this early in the morning.
 It wasn’t her.

 As sleep left my eyes and the words came into focus, I realized it was from a longtime friend.
-A Jamaican-Lebanese Canadian, she was worried about her family in Lebanon amidst the news of new bombings including the death of Canadians.
+She was worried about her family in Lebanon amidst the news of new bombings including the death of Canadians.
 But that wasn’t her main reason for texting me at five-thirty in the morning.
 She explained in her long text, that she was up most of the night chatting with a younger man from Sudan that was sponsored some years ago by a group of five of which she was a member.
 He left his extended family behind when he fled Sudan including his parents, grandmother and siblings and their families.

 The frantic texts to me were to see if I knew of a Sponsorship Agreement Holder who may be able to support.
 I couldn’t give them false hope.
 SAHs are inundated with requests.
 I don’t know any who are looking to take on more work.